JULIELab/gepi/gepi/README.md

 * `README.md` (by executing `mvn clean package -DskipTests=true` to filter the `readme-raw/README.md` file to automatically set the current version to the `README.md` file)
 * `AppModule.java` in `gepi-webapp`
 * the Docker image version in the `docker-compose.yml`
+* the DB version in `gene-database.xml` in the `gepi-concept-database` module
+* in `gepi-indexing-base` execute `python ../../../../jcore-misc/jcore-scripts/createMetaDescriptors.py -c -i -r manual -v 1.0 .` given that `jcore-misc` has been cloned to the same directory as GePI
+  * this updates the description file for the use with the JCoRe pipeline builder